iq-coryp/documentation-testing/pages/concepts/classification-tree.md

 ### General Example

-In the Apparel & Accessories tree, there are high level categories for Clothing and Shoes, both of which are then broken down into further categories for Men and Women.
+In the Apparel & Accessories tree, there are high level Categories for Clothing and Shoes, both of which are then broken down into further Categories for Men and Women.

-As you go down the tree, the tops Category has Classifications for tees, shirts, sweaters and jackets .
+As you go down the tree, the tops Category has Classifications for Tees, Shirts, Sweaters and Jackets.
 The Bottoms category is broken down in a similar fashion.

 <img src="{{ "/images/classification-tree-general.gif" | prepend: site.url }}" />